Photos from the REAL Australia

 Djarragun College, an indigenous school

 Djarragun College, a Private school catering for mainly indigenous students, is situated about 24 kilometres south of Cairns in the sugar cane fields of Gordonvale in Far North Queensland.
 The school opened its doors for the first time on 5 February 2001 in the middle of the wet season with only a handful of students.
 Its grounds, still raw from the building activities, were a sea of mud.
-Since then the school grew to an enrolment of around 600 students and the school grounds became an attractive campus with grassy playing fields, shady trees, rock gardens and native shrubs.
-The overwhelming majority of its students are of Aboriginal and Torres Strait Islander descent.
-They commute from the area around Gordonvale and Cairns, including Yarrabah, an Aboriginal community across Cairns Harbour, 45 kilometres from the College over the Range.
-Students from Aboriginal communities on Cape York peninsula and the Torres Strait Islands board at the College, but fly home in the holidays.
+Under its founding Principal, the school’s enrolment grew to an enrolment of around 600 students.
+The school grounds became an attractive campus with grassy playing fields, shady trees, rock gardens and native shrubs.

 Computer work